+\paragraph{Remark 1: Input versus working memory.} This distinction matters when working memory is much smaller than the input length.
+Recursion does not make the active context shorter than the input tokens a call must read.
+For tasks such as Needle-in-a-Haystack, where the answer is hidden in a long input, the bottleneck is access to the long input; recursion helps only after the needed information is in the active context, or if the model has another way to retrieve the relevant input tokens.

-Furthermore, if we only count the space $S(n) \leq n$ additional to the input length $n$, we have $\mathsf{TIME}(2^{\mathcal{O}(S(n))}) \subseteq \mathsf{RCM}(n+\mathcal{O}(S(n)), \infty, \infty)$.
-Achieving this simulation requires recursion depth $T(n) = 2^{\mathcal{O}(S(n))}$ and inflated total steps $2^{\mathcal{O}(T(n))}$.
-However, if we allow an external memory that caches previously computed subproblem answers and recursive models to retrieve them when the same subproblem is called, the total steps reduce to $T(n)$, matching the original time complexity.
-We provide two proofs in \Cref{app:proof-space-efficiency} and \Cref{app:proof-space-efficiency-alt}: the first expresses Turing machine computation as recursive functions, and the second simulates a more powerful variant called alternating Turing machines~\citep{arora2009computational}.
+\paragraph{Remark 2: Depth and runtime.} Achieving this simulation may require recursion depth $2^{\mathcal{O}(s(n))}$.
+Without memoization, repeated subcalls may inflate the total number of generated tokens; memoization can reduce this overhead, but is not part of the basic recursive model.
+We provide two proofs in \Cref{app:proof-space-efficiency} and \Cref{app:proof-space-efficiency-alt}: the first expresses Turing machine computation as recursive functions, and the second uses the classical alternating-space characterization of exponential time~\citep{arora2009computational}.
 The above results also apply to the two variants discussed in \Cref{sec:variants}.

-This result has important implications as it suggests that \textbf{any computable problem is modularizable, i.e., inherently admitting a recursive decomposition such that every subtask fits within a small active context.} By separating local attention and global memory, recursion allows the model to always reason within a bounded active context while information that is useful but not currently needed is stored externally.
-This means the physical attention limit of modern LLMs is not a fundamental barrier for recursive models: they can scale to extreme long-horizon tasks demanding exponential computation.